mauricioabisay/demo_upi/README.md

 ### What is this repository for? ###

-* Molino Viejo Custom Wordpress Theme
+* Proyectos de Investigacion UPAEP Custom Wordpress Theme
 * Version 0.0.1

 ### How do I get set up? ###